 Why is the CMBC successful?

 - It meets a broad need: ocean health is in a crisis and students, researchers, and friends of CMBC strive to solve real-world problems.

-- The program is genuinely interdisciplinary: our courses are co-taught by faculty from NOAA fisheries, UCSD Departments of Economics, Philosophy, Graduate School of Global Policy and Society, and Rady School of Management.
-Other participating departments include Communications, Anthropology, Political Science, Chemistry, Biology and Sociology, Government and non-government agency collaborators provide students with diverse perspectives.
+- The program is genuinely interdisciplinary: our courses are co-taught by faculty from NOAA Fisheries, UCSD Departments of Economics, Philosophy, Graduate School of Global Policy and Society, and Rady School of Management.
+Other participating departments UCSD include Communications, Anthropology, Political Science, Chemistry, Biology and Sociology, government and non-government agency collaborators provide students with additional, diverse perspectives.

 - We use innovative teaching methods that train students for careers outside of academia.
-CMBC’s 9-week intensive summer course brings students from all background together to learn a common language and intellectual framework.
+CMBC’s 9-week intensive summer course brings students from all backgrounds together to learn a common language and intellectual framework.
 We involve them in communication skill-building exercises and collaborative problem solving.

 - We have a global reach: faculty and students conduct research around the world.
 Alumni serve in governmental and nongovernmental agencies worldwide where they can make a difference in ocean conservation

 - Scientists are well known in their fields with publications in Science and Nature and other major peer reviewed publications.